ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 ### Protocol 2

 The `Protocol 2` setting is only available for ESP32-based receivers.
 This include the True Diversity ones like the RP4TD, Super D, Super P and EP Dual.
 These receivers have a second UART that can be used for the same purpose as the main UART.
-Note that not all of the ESP32-based receivers have the extra uart pads or pins exposed for easy use.
+Note that not all of the ESP32-based receivers have the extra UART pads or pins exposed for easy use.

 It has the same options as the setting above with these additional ones: